 It is important that the grievance is presented factually when filing.
 As a member who is filing a grievance, you need to ensure that you give as many of the facts as possible to the Steward.
-Here are the 6 W's to remember when filing a grievance
+Here are the six W's to remember when filing a grievance:

 WHO: is involved?
-The members full name, employer, branch or division, title and job classification.
-Name and title of supervisors or witness's need to be accurate.
+The member's full name, employer, branch or division, title and job classification.
+Name and title of supervisors or witnesses need to be accurate.

 WHY: is this considered to be a grievance or complaint?
 Was there a direct violation of an article(s) in the collective agreement?
 A violation of an Act or Code, an arbitral award, past practice issue?